 Sunday’s at Snowbasin are anything but sleepy.
-June 14th through late September, the resort features free music from local, regional, and national touring artists.
+June through late September, the resort normally features free music from local, regional, and national touring artists.
 They take the mountain stage providing a festival vibe.
-The event is open to the public; bring a blanket or lawn chair and a healthy appetite for BBQ and ice cold beer.
+The event is open to the public; bring a blanket or lawn chair and a healthy appetite for BBQ and ice-cold beer.

-Concerts kick-off weekly at noon beginning with a local artist followed by a regional touring act and a headlining national artist closes the show ending around 5:30pm.
-Visit snowbasin.com for the full concert schedule and do not miss the Utah Symphony playing on July 3rd at the resort.
-Arrive early and enjoy Mountaintop Brunch served Sundays at Needles Lodge from 10:00am – 2:30pm.
+Concerts kick-off weekly at noon beginning with a local artist followed by a regional touring act and a headlining national artist closes the show ending around 5:30 pm.
+Visit snowbasin.com for the full concert schedule, if and when they decide to host this event.
+Arrive early and enjoy Mountaintop Brunch served Sundays at Needles Lodge from 10:00 am – 2:30 pm.
 The menu changes weekly allowing chefs to utilize fresh local ingredients.
 Season Pass holders receive a discounted rate.

-Combining exercise and fun with a gentle learning curve has propelled paddle boarding into the new way to play on the water.
+Combining exercise and fun with a gentle learning curve has propelled paddle boarding into a great way to play on the water.
 Beginners will find the challenge of paddling while balanced on an elongated surfboard with a hull built for flat water totally manageable after only a few minutes of practice.

 Resort Mountain Biking

 Snowbasin features 26 miles of mountain bike trails joining adjacent Forest Service trails for nearly 50 miles of access.
 Trails are open to the public 7 days a week with the weekend gondola service beginning in mid-June.
 The Mt.
-Ogden Midweek Race Series at Snowbasin continues starts in June and continues through August, so keep your eye out for the trail map and sign up dates!
+Ogden Midweek Race Series at Snowbasin starts in June and continues through August, so keep your eye out for the trail map and sign updates!

 Powder Mountain, known for having the most skiable acreage in the United States, has constructed some of the best summertime bike trails in Utah.
 Brim Trail features a 6.7 mile loop that takes riders through oodles of wildflowers, cool air, and an easy 3% grade.
 This awesome ride sits at a 9,000 ft. altitude where temperatures are an average of 10 degrees cooler than the rest of the Valley, perfect for summer riding.